-What is Customer Relationship Management (CRM): definition, examples, and tips
+What is Customer Relationship Management (CRM): definition, types, and examples of CRM companies

-CRM is a technology for managing all business relationships and interactions with existing and potential clients within a company.
+Customer relationship management, or CRM, is a technology for managing all business relationships and interactions with existing and potential clients within a company.
 Its purpose is simple: improving business relationships.
-This system helps companies stay connected to customers, streamline work processes, and boost revenues.
+This system helps you stay connected to customers, streamline work processes, and boost revenues.

 Goals of CRM